Joevkadavan/GPS-TRACKER/README.md

-Built a Real-Time Hospital Locator and Navigation

-System

-Hi connections,
+Hi I'm Joe V Kadavan

-I've been working on a web-based platform that helps users locate nearby hospitals quickly and get the shortest route from any selected starting point.
+Built a Real-Time Hospital Locator and Navigation System and submitted to IEEERAS VIT CHENNAI I've been working on a web-based platform that helps users locate nearby hospitals quickly and get the shortest route from any selected starting point.
 Unlike Google Maps, which serves a broad range of purposes, this tool is focused solely on hospitals-making it faster and more relevant during critical situations.

 It's simple, easy to use, and especially useful in emergencies where time and clarity matter most.